-For young North Koreans, K-pop provides an awakening – and an inspiration to defect
+For young North Koreans, K-pop provides an awakening — and an inspiration to defect

 “We were always taught that Americans were wolves and South Koreans were their puppets,” she said, “but when you listen to their art, you’ve just got to acknowledge them.”

-She remembers Celine Dion, the British violinist “with the crazy hair” Nigel Kennedy and the Irish boy band Westlife, as well as K-pop bands TVXQ, Girls’ Generation and T-Ara.
+She remembers Celine Dion; Nigel Kennedy, the British violinist “with the crazy hair”; and the Irish boy band Westlife, as well as K-pop bands TVXQ, Girls’ Generation and T-Ara.

 Born into a musical family, Ryu played the gayageum, a traditional Korean string instrument similar to a zither, at an arts school in Pyongyang.
 A spell in the national synchronized swimming team was followed by a job as a waitress in southern Europe.
 There, she spent evenings in nightclubs, dancing “Gangnam Style” with co-workers and friends from South Korea.
 In 2015, at 23, she defected to the South.